fabio-d/minitel-native/rom-emulation/board_generic_diy/README.md

 ## Connecting the Pico 2 or Pico 2 W

-On the Pico side, the `P0.0/AD0`-`P0.7/AD7` and `P2.0/A8`-`P2.7/A15` pins must be connected to GPIOs 0-15, `ALE/PROG` to GPIO 19 and `PSEN` to GPIO 20.
+On the Pico side, the `P0.0/AD0`-`P0.7/AD7` and `P2.0/A8`-`P2.7/A15` pins must be connected to GPIOs 0-15, and `ALE/PROG` and `PSEN` to consecutive GPIOs in the range 16-22.
 At least one of the Pico's GND pins must be tied to the Minitel's `VSS`.

 It is possible to connect AD0-7 and A8-15 to GPIOs 0-15 in any order, provided the constraints described in [scripts/generate-pin-map.py](../firmware/scripts/generate-pin-map.py) are met.
+`ALE/PROG` and `PSEN` must be consecutive, with `ALE/PROG` first.

 The following table shows an example of a valid mapping.
 If you plan to deviate from it, try building the Pico firmware with the corresponding `justrom:` string